diskuv/scoutapps/README.md

 # Squirrel Scout - OCaml Backend

+> DO NOT RELEASE UNTIL ALL `RELEASE_BLOCKER` COMMENTS HAVE BEEN REMOVED.

 [DkSDK CMake]: https://diskuv.com/cmake/help/latest/

 > A simple Hello World example that demonstrates how to use